SINTEF/Muscade.jl/docs/src/Theory.md

 In the original finite element analysis, the *elements* in a model form a partition of a domain over which differential equations are to be solved.
 We will call these "physical elements".
 These elements provide additive contributions to the system of equations ``R(X,U,A)=0``.
 Further contributions can come from external loads.

-When doing optimization-FEM in `Muscade`, the elements provide additive contributions to the Lagrangian scalar ``L``, instead of to the residual vector ``R``.
+When doing optimisation-FEM in `Muscade`, the elements provide additive contributions to the Lagrangian scalar ``L``, instead of to the residual vector ``R``.
 Actually when creating a new element in `Muscade` to create an application, one can either implement a contribution to ``R`` by implementing a method `Muscade.residual` for the element, or a contribution to ``L`` by implementing `Muscade.lagrangian`.
 For performance, whenever possible (for example when implementing a physical element), prefer `Muscade.residual`.

 ## Physical and optimisation constraints